LeiRui/M4-visualization-exp/README.md

 1. Download this `M4-visualization-exp` directory using `git clone https://github.com/LeiRui/M4-visualization-exp.git`

-2. Enter the directory `src/main/java/org/apache/iotdb/bash` in this `M4-visualization-exp` directory, and update `prepare-all.sh`:
+2. Enter the directory `src/main/java/org/apache/iotdb/bash` in this `M4-visualization-exp` directory, and update `prepare-all.sh` as follows:

     - update `M4_VISUALIZATION_EXP` as the downloaded path of this `M4-visualization-exp` directory.